Maximum Recovery-MINIMUM TIMe™

 Statute of Limitations

 Illinois law imposes strict deadlines for filing lawsuits.
-Under 735 ILCS 5/13-202, you generally have two years from the date of injury to file a personal injury lawsuit.
-This deadline is absolute—missing it permanently bars your right to compensation.
+Under 735 ILCS 5/13-202, you generally have two years from the date of injury to file a personal injury lawsuit, although exceptions may apply depending on the facts of the case.

 Important exceptions: